MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 ## Partial value shorthand syntax

 Shorthand syntax for partial value is composed of two parts joined by an equal (`=`) sign between the index `key` and the `value`.
-Here's an example: `{key}={value}`
+Here's an example: `key=value`.

 The value can be a simple string, full value format, JSON, or a JSON file path.
-From the JSON example above, pass properties of --contact following these examples:
+Using the JSON example above, pass properties for the `--contact` parameter following these examples:

-Use `Partial Value` for _name_ properties.
+Use `Partial Value` for a single key-value pair.

 ```bash
 az some-command --contact name=Bill
 ```

-Use `Partial Value` for both _age_ and _paid_ properties.
-Note the space that separates the two `key-value` pairs.
+Use `Partial Value` for two key-value pairs.
+Note the space that separates the two pairs.

 ```bash
 az some-command --contact age=20 paid=true
 ```

-Use `Partial Value` for second element of _emails_.
+Use `Partial Value` for second element.

 ```bash
 az some-command --contact emails[1]="Bill@outlook.com"